kadena-io/pact/docs/pact-functions.md

 ### read-msg {#read-msg}

+ *&rarr;*&nbsp;`<a>`

 *key*&nbsp;`string` *&rarr;*&nbsp;`<a>`

-Read KEY from message data body.
-Will recognize JSON types as corresponding Pact type.
+Read KEY from top level of message data body, or data body itself if not provided.
+Coerces value to pact type: String -> string, Number -> integer, Boolean -> bool, List -> value, Object -> value.
+NB value types are not introspectable in pact.
 ```lisp
 (defun exec ()
    (transfer (read-msg "from") (read-msg "to") (read-decimal "amount")))